-1. Structural & Envelope
+1 1.
+Structural & Envelope

-- Structural features are those supporting a building.
-Envelope features are those that separate a 2 - 3 building's interior from its exterior.
-The integrity and operating condition of a building's structural - and envelope features are critical to keeping Toronto Hydro's distribution system reliably operational 4
+Structural features are those supporting a building.
+Envelope features are those that separate a building's interior from its exterior.
+The integrity and operating condition of a building's structural and envelope features are critical to keeping Toronto Hydro's distribution system reliably operational n General Plant Investments and ensuring the safety of employees and the public.
+Structural and building envelope components cannot run-to-fail because one beam or column failure can result in a full building failure, leading to potentially catastrophic safety and reliability risks and significant operational disruptions.